lcpp-org/crane/DevNotes.md

 ## Oct.
 22
 1. Electron energy is now a single parameter.
 Removes redundancy.
 Also adding gas temperature support.
   * If the user wants to track individual species energies...this becomes more complicated.
 For now I will only use the two (electron & gas).
-Future work!
+Not sure if additional temperature variables are really necessary.
+2. Slight differences exist between CRANE-computed densities and wolf-computed densities...not sure if it is just differences in timesteps due to the jacobians being wrong in CRANE.
+The final values are identical across the board.

+## Oct.
+23
+1. !!!!
+Try to make warning-free before APS (Nov 4) (in debug mode as well)
+2. Need to make more tests -
+  * Each kernel, scalar kernel, material, etc. must be tested
+  * 0D & 1D tests (they can be the same, doesn't matter)

+## Oct.
+30
+1. Sakiyama test problems were caused by inconsistent units.
+Rate coefficients were in mol/m^3, but since Zapdos runs in molar form by default (why...?), they need to be in mol/m^3, mol^2/m^6, etc...

+## Oct.
+31
+1. Still need to add more tests!
+2. Possibly remove all n_gas parameters.
+Is neither clear nor universally applicable.
+  * Stick to AuxVariables